WHKW

-WHKW (1220 AM) is a commercial radio station licensed to Cleveland, Ohio, United States, featuring a Christian radio format known as "AM 1220 The Word".
+WHKW (1220 AM, "The Word") is a commercial radio station licensed to Cleveland, Ohio, United States, featuring a Christian radio format.
 Owned by Salem Media Group, the station serves both Greater Cleveland and much of surrounding Northeast Ohio.
-WHKW's studios are located in the Cleveland suburb of Independence, and its transmitter is in neighboring Broadview Heights.
+WHKW's studios are located in Independence and its transmitter is in neighboring Broadview Heights.
 Along with a standard analog transmission, WHKW is relayed over low-power Cleveland translator W245CY and streamed online.

-A merger of two separate radio stations in Akron and Springfield that were moved into Cleveland in 1930, this station spent 60 years as the first radio home of WGAR.
-First under the ownership of George A. Richards' Goodwill Station group, it became a core affiliate of the CBS Radio Network, the originating station for Wings Over Jordan and an early home to comedian Jack Paar.
-WGAR moved to its current dial position of in 1944, and increased power to 50,000 watts in 1947, but became embroiled in a lengthy license dispute involving Richards that ended with his 1951 death.
-Sold to Peoples Broadcasting—the forerunner to Nationwide Communications—WGAR transitioned into a personality-driven adult contemporary format in the early 1970s, headlined by personalities Don Imus, John Lanigan, Norm N. Nite and Chuck Collier.
-Later featuring a country music format in the mid-1980s in an eventual combination with FM adjunct WGAR-FM (99.5), the station was sold off in 1990 and switched to sports radio as WKNR. changed ownership multiple times between 1997 and 2000, and was ultimately purchased by Salem Communications; under Salem, the station assumed WHK's callsign and Christian format on July 3, 2001, as the result of a complex radio station/intellectual property asset swap.
+This station was launched on December 15, 1930, as WGAR, a merger of two separate radio stations that operated in a frequency timeshare—WFJC in Akron and WCSO in Springfield— and were moved to Cleveland.
+Under the ownership of George A. Richards' Goodwill Station group, WGAR became a core affiliate of the CBS Radio Network, the originating station for Wings Over Jordan and an early home to comedian Jack Paar.
+Reflecting Richards' reactionary conservative beliefs, Fr.
+Charles Coughlin's weekly broadcasts originated on WGAR throughout the 1930s until the outbreak of World War II.
+WGAR moved to its current dial position of in 1944, and increased power to 50,000 watts in 1947.
+Richards became embroiled in a lengthy license dispute with the Federal Communications Commission over accusations of news manipulation and bias that, while centered around his Los Angeles station, placed all of his stations at risk of license revocation.
+This dispute ended with Richards' death in 1951; two years later, his widow sold WGAR to Peoples Broadcasting, the forerunner to Nationwide Communications.

+WGAR transitioned into a personality-driven adult contemporary format in 1970, headlined by personalities Don Imus, John Lanigan, Norm N. Nite and Chuck Collier.
+While among the higher-rated stations in the Cleveland market throughout the 1970s, WGAR began to falter against stiff competition, primarily on the FM dial.
+Lanigan left the station in 1984; later that year, WGAR flipped to satellite-delivered country music while its FM adjunct, which had a locally-programmed country format, was renamed WGAR-FM (99.5).
+By 1986, WGAR simulcast WGAR-FM outright.
+Nationwide spun off WGAR in 1990, which was renamed WKNR; with Cablevision as a backing investor and eventually the majority owner, WKNR soft launched a sports format over the course of a year.
+WKNR was the flagship for the Cleveland Indians from 1992 through 1997 and was co-flagship for the Cleveland Browns from 1994 until the team relocated to Baltimore.
+WKNR changed ownership multiple times between 1997 and 2000, and was ultimately purchased by Salem Communications.
+Under Salem, assumed WHK's callsign and Christian format on July 3, 2001, as the result of a complex radio station/intellectual property asset swap.
 Since 2005, this station has been known as WHKW.
+From 2001 to 2019, was simulcast with WHKZ in Warren for the Youngstown market.